DanielHC16/portia-compiler/lexer-backend/docs/PORTIA_FSA_SPEC.md

-## PORTIA FSA Specification (Lexer-Oriented, exact TD alignment)
+## PORTIA Lexer FSA Specification (Canonical)

-This file converts the transition diagrams into a readable, ordered specification to serve as the authoritative basis for the FSA implemented in `app/lexer/portia_lexer.py`.
+This document is the canonical textual specification of the finite‑state automaton used by the PORTIA lexer (`app/lexer/portia_lexer.py`).
+It mirrors the transition diagrams (TD) but focuses on practical implementation details: state ranges, acceptance rules, delimiter enforcement, numeric limits, casting behavior, and error surfaces.

-### Character classes
+### Character Classes (source of pattern matching)
 - alphabetic_chars: `A-Z a-z`
 - numbers: `0-9`
 - alphanum: `A-Z a-z 0-9`